 Your PRAL Timeline

 I wonder what Potential Renal Acid Load means to you.
 Are you just discovering this modern standard?
 Or are you excited to improve your health with an alkaline diet based on PRAL?
-Please share your PRAL questions, experiences, and opinions.
+Please share your PRAL questions, experiences, and opinions in the Feedback Form below.

 My next PRAL timeline covers the years when nutrition researchers around the world started to adopt Potential Renal Acid Load scoring.
 So start reading PRAL Timeline: Early Adoption Of New Standard now.